- Home

 With this update, Redirect Manager takes a significant step forward.
 Here are the extraordinary improvements:

 Now, redirect rules stored in the WordPress backend can be retrieved by your headless frontend (Next.js, Nuxt.js, etc.) through GraphQL (using WPGraphQL).
-This ensures that your custom routing or redirection logic works seamlessly on the front end – ideal for modern disconnected architectures.
+This ensures that your custom routing or redirection logic works seamlessly on the front end, ideal for modern headless architectures.

 Instead of being tied to server configuration or .htaccess, redirect rules are stored in a dedicated custom database table.
 This improves performance, makes administration cleaner, and ensures reliability when dealing with multiple redirects or frequent updates.